 Everybody uses Facebook.
 Okay, slight exaggeration.
-But with two billion users worldwide, including more than 200 million in the United States alone, it is very, very widespread.
+But with over two billion users worldwide, including more than 214 million in the United States alone, it is very, very widespread.

 It’s revolutionized news, culture, social interaction, and more.
 But it’s not just a way for you to keep in touch with old high school friends, share your funny dog photos, or post videos from your beach vacation.

 And the reality is that no matter what business or market you are in, chances are you can reach a segment of your audience on Facebook.

 Facebook is also a powerful money-making platform.
 In fact, there are many ways you could potentially make money on Facebook.
 Let's take a look at the various ways you can use Facebook to market, advertise, and promote your business - or just make some money on the side.

 This is one of the simplest ways to make money on Facebook.
 Essentially, Facebook allows you to sell items on a special section of the site.
 Many towns, cities, and communities have set up buy/sell pages or you can simply search by geographic location, product name, or category.
 That way buyers can quickly see a wide range of choices in the surrounding area.

 You can post used or new items to sell, everything from laptops to cell phones to cars to furniture.
 It’s like Craigslist on steroids.
 Here are some tips when it comes to selling on the Facebook Marketplace:

 - Make sure to include clear pictures of what you’re selling.

 - Provide details like model number, condition (be honest), etc.

 - Make sure you are selling it for the right price.
 Check what the same or similar items are selling for from other Marketplace sellers or on other sites like eBay or Craigslist.